This page features a collection of some of the best Ruby books for all learning levels.

 Beginning Ruby: From Novice to Professional (3rd Edition) by Peter Cooper

 This is a great introduction to Ruby for beginner programmers.
 It lays down solid foundations for the language, while also nicely introducing the whole Ruby ecosystem.
-The author, Peter Cooper, is a well-known figure in the Ruby community, and in this book he clearly demonstrates his ability to teach and communicate with newcomers.
-This third edition was released recently and is comprehensive enough to act as a good, current reference book as well.
+The author, Peter Cooper, is a well-known figure in the Ruby community, and in this Ruby book, he clearly demonstrates his ability to teach and communicate with newcomers.
+This third edition was released relatively recently (it covers Ruby 2.3) and is comprehensive enough to act as a good, current reference book as well.

 Programming Ruby 1.9 & 2.0: The Pragmatic Programmers’ Guide (4th Edition) by Dave Thomas

-If you know some programming, but don’t have at least a couple of years of professional experience under your belt, I’d recommend Beginning Ruby.
+If you know some programming, but don’t have at least a couple of years of professional experience under your belt, I’d recommend Beginning Ruby instead.
 It has also the advantage of being newer and therefore slightly more current.
 Otherwise, go with Programming Ruby.

 Ruby books to take your Ruby skills to the next level